Azure/osdu-developer/README.md

 Deploying the resources is efficient and straightforward using an ARM (Azure Resource Manager) template.
 While this method utilizes default settings for ease of use, navigating parameter options can be challenging.

-To facilitate a smooth deployment experience, we provide a "Deploy to Azure" button.
-Clicking this button will redirect you to the Azure portal, where the ARM template is pre-loaded for your convenience.

-The application expects an [OAuth 2.0 and OpenID Connect (OIDC)](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-implicit-grant-flow) capable Entra Application has been preconfigured with either a Web or SPA platform configuration with the required redirect URIs for the ingress.

 **Important Parameter Requirement:**

 During the deployment process, identity information is necessary and required to be provided in the deployment form: